 How to Organize a Messy House

 I don’t know about you, but I am constantly falling over dog toys in our house, my SIL has a little basket that she puts them in to keep them from cluttering up the place.
 I got one at the dollar store and it made a huge difference.
-The dog even knows where to get her toys now, however she does not know where to put them back, so that’s still a chore for you lol!.
+The dog even knows where to get her toys now, however she does not know where to put them back, so that’s still a chore for me lol!.

-I find that my kitchen works so much better when everything has a place.
 When we moved into our current home, my pantry was much smaller than the one I used to have.
 I keep a lot of cans around in case I need to get dinner on the table faster than anticipated.
-My pantry was looking like a bit of a mess.
-I found this can organizer, which I absolutely love, and has been a huge organization help!

 It is much easier to keep a tidy house if there’s less clutter around.
 If something needs to go upstairs, but you have no trips planned, put it on the stairs and it will make its way up.
-If you have kids that can help carry things upstairs, have them do it, (it will help tire them out)

 General Housekeeping Tips